“Flow metrics (Jira work types view)” dashboard template

 Value stream management (VSM) is a business technique that focuses on how an organization’s software development lifecycle (SDLC) is delivering value to its customers.
 Value streams are a set of steps an organization takes in order to deliver value to its customers, from the initial request to the final delivery of business value.
 The objective is to view SDLC from the point of view of a customer.

-Flow metrics measure how much value is being delivered to the customer through the product’s value streams.
+Flow metrics measure how much value is being delivered to the customer through the app’s value streams.
 It also measures the time it takes to deliver value while identifying any bottlenecks in the end-to-end SDLC.

 This dashboard shows the following six flow metrics for VSM analytics: